iliff/rmgp/index.md

 ![center-aligned-image](rmgp_featured.png)

 # Regis University will host the 2023 Regional Meeting March 24-25.
-[Find the CfP, due November 28, here!](https://iliff.github.io/rmgp/meeting_2022)
+[Find the CfP, due November 28, here!](https://iliff.github.io/rmgp/RMGP2023CFP.docx)

-### American Academy of Religion, [National Website](http://www.aarweb.org)
+The Rocky Mountains-Great Plains region was formerly a region of both the [American Academy of Religion](http://aarweb.org) and the Society of Biblical Literature.
+In 2022, the SBL abolished their regions and withdrew financial support from regional organization.
+The RMGP remains as a region of the AAR and invites scholars of all fields of religion and religious textual studies (including biblical studies) to our meeting regardless of organizational affiliation.

 ## Participating Area